-Named in honor of one of OBC’s most beloved members, these scholarships support high school athletes who need financial assistance to join their schools’ rowing teams.
-The scholarships are funded by proceeds from the Occoquan Memorial Sprints and by generous donations from those who understand the value rowing has for young people.
+Named in honor of one of OBC’s most beloved members, Julia Shew, these scholarships support high school athletes who need financial assistance to join their schools’ rowing teams.
+The scholarships are funded by proceeds from the Occoquan Memorial Sprints and generous donations from those who understand the value rowing has for young people.

 About Julia Shew

 One of OBC’s most active and outgoing members, Julia Shew extended herself with snacks and encouragement to the high school rowers who practiced daily at Sandy Run.
 In her last season on the water, at the age of 65, Julia attained the club record and her personal goal of rowing over 3000 miles in a single season.
 A college rower at UC Berkeley, Julia turned to sculling after her retirement.
 She could be found most mornings at Sandy Run before or after her daily rows to Bull Run, eager to describe the eagles and other wildlife she encountered.
 In the fall of 2010 Julia passed away.
 Because of her energy, generosity, and warmth, and in memory of her enthusiasm for youth rowing, OBC’s scholarship fund was named in Julia’s honor.